 - Some visitors will assume our prices are much higher than they actually are, and will therefore never engage with us if we don’t show them that their assumptions are wrong

-- We offer a lot of value with each project – things like Carbon Aftercare, BrightSparks places, free templates for those who need them).
+- We offer a lot of value with each project – things like Carbon Aftercare, places on our great events, free templates for those who need them.
 A lot of companies in the industry charge extra for things we include as standard, and we wanted to make sure that was understood.
 We have a simple pricing model, but we don’t benefit if nobody knows.
 We offer a lot of value, and we think that we can explain some of that to an interested website visitor before they call us

 - We don’t mind if visitors who think a great sales presentation is worth $85 never call us.
 They aren’t our potential customers.
 If they don’t call, we can focus sales effort more productively.
 We don’t have loads of spare sales capacity.